 Yes.
-A district must ensure that young children in foster care receive transportation to and from their public preschools of origin in a cost effective manner.
-Preschool students should not miss school due to not having transportation to and from their schools of origin.
-This only applies to students enrolled in public preschools at the time of their placement in foster care or when there is a change in the foster child's living arrangement.
+A district should ensure that young children in foster care receive transportation to and from their public preschools of origin in a cost-effective manner.
+This only applies to students enrolled in preschools at the time of their placement in foster care or when there is a change in the foster child's living arrangement.
 If a district cannot provide transportation to students in foster care who attend public preschool due to bussing limitations and laws, the custodial agency and district should collaboratively arrange alternative transportation for the child.

-Public preschool programs include early childhood education programs for children who have not started kindergarten.
 Public preschool is funded by tax dollars or other public funds and includes both preschool programs operated by the district and funded through the district.
 Children may attend preschool at a specific location or participate in a home-based program.

-For more information about preschool eligibility in Ohio can be found in Ohio Administrative Code.
+More information about preschool eligibility in Ohio is available in Ohio Administrative Code.